 1. Clearly Define the Business Goals

 Before the project begins, work with the client to understand their business goals.
-For example, I was contracted to designed a home page for a client with the goal of getting more customers to sign up for their service.
+For example, I was contracted to design a home page for a client with the goal of getting more customers to sign up for their service.
 If the client says the page is outdated and could be better, dig deeper.
 Ask more “why” questions.

 No one spends money on a website unless there’s a business motivation behind it.

 “Why do you think the page is outdated?” or “I agree with you, but why does that matter for your business?”.
-Eventually they will say something like, “we’re not getting enough users to sign up for our services or buy our products.”
+Eventually, they will say something like, “we’re not getting enough users to sign up for our services or buy our products.”